appbaseio/Docs/content/docs/analytics/implement.md

 ### Prerequite: Deploying Appbase.io

 Appbase.io Analytics requires a deployment of appbase.io alongside your Elasticsearch cluster.
-You can deploy appbase.io as:
-1. A hosted offering: (Recommended) for a complete end-to-end managed experience.
-[Learn More](https://appbase.io/clusters/)
-2. Deploy as a Docker image: Run anywhere, including with your Kubernetes Elasticsearch cluster.
-[Learn More](https://docs.appbase.io/docs/hosting/byoc/#using-docker)
-3. Amazon Machine Image (AMI): Deploy within your VPC alongside AWS Elasticsearch.
-[Learn More](https://docs.appbase.io/docs/hosting/byoc/#using-ami)
+ReactiveSearch is available as an Open Source Docker-based deployment.
+[Learn More](/docs/hosting/open-source/)

 ![Diagram showing how appbase.io works with Elasticsearch](/images/byoc.png)